All Products

 Definition

-General x86 virtual machine (VM) types:
+General-purpose X86 virtual machine instance types:

-• Compute-optimized: CPU-to-memory ratio of 1:2
+• Compute-optimized: Processor-to-memory ratio of 1:2

-• General-purpose: CPU-to-memory ratio of 1:4
+• General-purpose: Processor-to-memory ratio of 1:4

-• Memory-optimized: CPU-to-memory ratio of 1:8
+• Memory-optimized: Processor-to-memory ratio of 1:8

-• Ultra disk
+• ultra disk

-• All-flash disk
+• All-flash cloud disk

 • Local disk